Azure Database for MySQL

 Storage Overview

-The Azure Database for Mysql - Storage Overview dashboard provides details about Max Storage utilisation (MB), Max Data File Size (MB), Max System Tablespace Size (MB), Max System Tablespace Size (MB), Max Binlog Storage (MB), Max Other Storage (MB), Max Storage Limit (MB), Max Backup Storage Used (MB), and Max Storage (%).
+The Azure Database for Mysql - Storage Overview dashboard provides details about Max Storage utilization (MB), Max Data File Size (MB), Max System Tablespace Size (MB), Max System Tablespace Size (MB), Max Binlog Storage (MB), Max Other Storage (MB), Max Storage Limit (MB), Max Backup Storage Used (MB), and Max Storage (%).

 Troubleshooting